Conformal transformations of the pseudo-Riemannian metric of a homogeneous pair: Examples

-The holonomy group of $g_\varphi$ is determined by the topology of $M^7$.
-The Riemannian metric $g_\varphi$ of a torsion-free $G_2$-structure $\varphi$ has full holonomy $G_2$ if and only if $\pi_1 (M^7)$ is finite.
+The holonomy group of $g_\varphi$ for a torsion-free $G_2$-structure $\varphi$ is determined by the topology of $M^7$.
+It has full holonomy $G_2$ if and only if $\pi_1 (M^7)$ is finite.
 We call such a manifold irreducible.

 Define the moduli space $\Mm_{G_2}$ of torsion-free $G_2$-structures by